pravesh03/Ecommerce_dashboard/README.md

 ## Project Overview
 This project showcases my expertise in data analysis and visualization using Power BI.
 I developed an interactive ecommerce dashboard that enables real-time tracking of sales, customer behavior, and profitability.
 The dashboard is designed for business users to gain actionable insights through dynamic visuals and user-driven filters.

+## Data Sources
+This project is built on real-world-style ecommerce data, using the following datasets:

+- **Details.csv:** Contains detailed records of individual transactions, including product, category, sub-category, payment mode, and customer information.
+- **Orders.csv:** Includes order-level data such as order ID, date, customer, and region.

+These datasets were used for data modeling, KPI calculation, and generating actionable business insights in the dashboard.

 ## My Key Skills Demonstrated
 - Advanced data visualization and dashboard design in Power BI
 - Data modeling and transformation using Power Query